Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Other planetary cases

 \exo{K2}{-18}{b} is a sub-Neptune orbiting within the habitable zone of its host star, an earlier-type red dwarf \citep{huWaterrichInteriorTemperate2025} (see \autoref{tab:k218b} for a summary of the planetary and stellar properties).
 With a mass of 7.2 Earth masses and a radius of $\sim$2.5 Earth radii, the location of \exo{K2}{-18}{b} within its star's habitable zone suggests the potential for liquid water and, consequently, some prospects of habitability \citep{tsiarasWaterVapourAtmosphere2019, madhusudhanHyceanParadigmSearch2024, madhusudhanNewConstraintsDMS2025}.
 This has made \exo{K2}{-18}{b} a prime candidate for scrutinizing the atmospheric composition and internal structure of habitable sub-Neptunes, especially around M dwarfs (see e.g. \citealt{liuHydrocarbonHazesTemperate2025}).

-The James Webb Space Telescope has significantly advanced the characterization of \exo{K2}{-18}{b}'s atmosphere, revealing the presence of several chemical signatures \citep{madhusudhanHyceanParadigmSearch2024, madhusudhanCarbonbearingMoleculesPossible2023}.
-Specifically, JWST observations have detected spectroscopic signatures indicating water vapour, methane, and carbon dioxide in its atmosphere \citep{madhusudhanHyceanParadigmSearch2024,liuHydrocarbonHazesTemperate2025}.
-These findings reinforce the hypothesis that \exo{K2}{-18}{b} could be a ``hycean world'' \citep{madhusudhanCarbonbearingMoleculesPossible2023, madhusudhanHabitabilityBiosignaturesHycean2021}, namely, planets characterized by a hydrogen-rich atmosphere enveloping a water-rich interior that might even host a liquid water ocean \citep{huSecondaryAtmosphereRocky2024,madhusudhanNewConstraintsDMS2025}.
-Such an environment, featuring an ocean-covered surface beneath a thin H$_2$-rich atmosphere, positions \exo{K2}{-18}{b} as a significant target in the search for extraterrestrial life, especially given its potential for surface liquid water at pressures and temperatures similar to Earth's oceans \citep{madhusudhanHyceanParadigmSearch2024}.
+The JWST has significantly advanced the characterization of \exo{K2}{-18}{b}'s atmosphere, revealing the presence of several chemical signatures \citep{madhusudhanHyceanParadigmSearch2024, madhusudhanCarbonbearingMoleculesPossible2023}.
+Specifically, observations have revealed spectroscopic signatures of water vapor, methane, and carbon dioxide in its atmosphere \citep{madhusudhanHyceanParadigmSearch2024,liuHydrocarbonHazesTemperate2025}.

-Although, as it has been extensively argued in this work and the references herein, stellar contamination from the host star can often interfere with transit spectroscopy, \exo{K2}{-18}{b}'s M dwarf host star offers a unique advantage due to its relatively quiet nature compared to more active late-type M-dwarfs \citep{madhusudhanHyceanParadigmSearch2024}.
+Although, as has been extensively argued in this work and the references herein, stellar contamination from the host star can often interfere with transit spectroscopy, \exo{K2}{-18}{b}'s M dwarf host star offers a unique advantage due to its relatively quiet nature compared to more active late-type M-dwarfs \citep{madhusudhanHyceanParadigmSearch2024}.
 However, accurate atmospheric retrieval for planets orbiting such stars still requires accounting for potential stellar activity, which can introduce variability into spectroscopic data \citep{rackhamEffectStellarContamination2023}.

-Although \exo{K2}{-18}{b} is an interesting scientific target for itself, the purpose of using this planet as a model case does not imply that our conclusions are restricted to this particular planet.
-Our main aim is to use the well-known properties of K2-18 and one of its planets to synthesize planetary analogues for training our algorithms and to gain insights into their performance when cleaning and decontaminating sub-Neptune transmission spectra.
+In summary, although \exo{K2}{-18}{b} is an interesting scientific target in its own right, the purpose of using this planet as a model case does not imply that our conclusions are restricted to this particular planet.
+Our main aim is to use the well-known properties of K2-18 and one of its planets to synthesize planetary analogues for training our algorithms and to gain insights into their performance when decontaminating sub-Neptune transmission spectra.